BOARD OF DIRECTORS

 Tony is a Vice President of Which? and was Chairman of The Friends of Scottish Opera until it merged with Scottish Opera in 2015.
 He enjoys sailing on the west coast of Scotland and is studying Opera at the Rose Bruford College in Kent.

-Bailie Liz Cameron has served on Glasgow City Council since 1992.
+Liz Cameron served on Glasgow City Council from 1992.
 She has been Chair of the Women’s Health Working Group, Chair of Arts and Culture, Lord Provost of the City, Chair of Glasgow Life, Executive Member for Economic Development and, most recently, Executive Member for Children, Young People and Lifelong Learning.

 She is Chair of the Scottish International Piano Competition and a director of Glasgow Film Theatre and Scottish Ensemble.
 She also chairs Sense over Sectarianism in Glasgow.